Kurense/kurense.com/about/team.md

 specific products, services, and business lines as well as reviewing changes to the marketplace and industry and adjusting marketing plans accordingly.

-Prior to joining Innovative Card Solutions, Goins  initiated and implemented a wide range of fully integrated, award-winning campaigns over the past 16 years as a creative director for clients including Provident Bank, the University of Cincinnati, Toyota, Procter &amp; Gamble, Wendy's and The
+Prior to joining Kurensē, Goins  initiated and implemented a wide range of fully integrated, award-winning campaigns over the past 16 years as a creative director for clients including Provident Bank, the University of Cincinnati, Toyota, Procter &amp; Gamble, Wendy's and The